foremast/foremast/_docs/application_json.rst

     :code:`subnet_purpose` : Determines if the load balancer should be public (external) or non-public (internal), you likely want internal

     :code:`target` : The check ELB will use to validate your application is online.

+:code:`regions` : List of AWS regions that application will be deployed to.

+:code:`deploy_strategy` : Spinnaker strategy to use for deployments.

+        *Options*: "highlander" - destroys old server group "redblack" - Disables old server group but does not destroy

+:code:`security_group` : *to-do*

+:code:`dns` : Top level key for dns settings

+    :code:`ttl` : sets DNS TTL in seconds